Shou Sugi Ban 101 – Nakamoto Forestry

 Yakisugi or Shou Sugi Ban – Which is it?

 Great question!
-In Japan where it originates and where 90% of worldwide consumption still is, everyone calls it yakisugi.
-In the West, however, someone misread the word about 15 years ago as shou sugi ban (a grad student working with Fujimori Teranobu) and somehow the term stuck.
-Then DIY culture picked it up and ran with it.
-Not to mention a New York Times article.
-This left us caught between our traditional roots or playing along for the SEO long game.
+In Japan (where the product originated and where 90% of worldwide consumption still resides, everyone calls it yakisugi.
+In the West, however, someone misread the word as “shou sugi ban” and then it was further amplified by a New York Times article.
+This left us caught between our traditional roots (yakisugi) versus playing along for the SEO long game.
 Shou sugi ban is a ludicrous word in Japanese so this is a tough one.
-Read more here in this blog post.
+Read more in our blog post about distinguishing the use cases for shou sugi ban and yakisugi.

 How Do You Make Shou Sugi Ban?

-Historically, yakisugi is made directly at the jobsite by the carpentry crew.
-However, the process has been refined after transitioning manufacturing to lumber mills.
-This transition has led to increased longevity and dimensional stability for both interior and exterior use.
+Historically, yakisugi was made directly at the jobsite by the carpentry crew.
+However, the charring process has been refined and improved after transitioning manufacturing to lumber mills.
+This evolution has led to yakisugi products that can offer increased longevity and dimensional stability for both interior and exterior designs.

-Yakisugi is made by harvesting cypress trees in Japan, milling them to spec and then burning them using a kiln.
-It is then finished with an oil if desired and shipped to the jobsite for installation.
+Today, authentic yakisugi is made by harvesting native cedar trees in Japan, milling them to spec and then burning them using a kiln.
+It can optionally be brushed down and/or finished with an oil coating before being shipped to the desired destination.

 Check out this From Our Forest To Your Walls video.
 It briefly breaks down each stage of the process.